 - Defined by Virginia Code § 46.2-100 as any motorcycle designed exclusively for off-road use by an individual rider with not more than two wheels in contact with the ground.

-An utility vehicle is defined by Virginia State Code § 46.2-100 as a motor vehicle that is designed for off-road use, powered by an engine of no more than 25 horsepower, and used for general maintenance, security, agricultural, or horticultural purposes.
-This definition does not include all-terrain vehicles.
+- Defined by Virginia State Code § 46.2-100 as a motor vehicle that is designed for off-road use, powered by a motor, and used for general maintenance, security, agricultural, or horticultural purposes.
+This definition does not include riding lawn mowers.

-- Effective July 1, 2006, new all-terrain vehicles or off-road motorcycles powered by a gasoline or diesel engine displacing more than 50 cubic centimeters must be titled.
+- New all-terrain vehicles or off-road motorcycles powered by a gasoline or diesel engine displacing more than 50 cubic centimeters must be titled.
 You may request to have a used all-terrain vehicle or off-road motorcycle titled for the purpose of recording a lien, documenting proof of ownership or any other reason.
 All-terrain vehicles and off-road motorcycles are not required to be registered.

-- Operation of all-terrain vehicles on any public highway or other private property is prohibited by Virginia State Code § 46.2-915.1, unless authorized by proper authorities, to the extent necessary to cross a public highway by the most direct route, or operated by law-enforcement officers, firefighters, or rescue squad personnel responding to emergencies.
+- Operation of all-terrain vehicles on any public highway or other private property is prohibited by Virginia State Code § 46.2-915.1, unless authorized by proper authorities, to the extent necessary to cross a public highway by the most direct route, or operated by law-enforcement officers, firefighters, or emergency medical services responding to emergencies.

 - Operators of all-terrain vehicles must be at least age 16.
 However, children between the age of 12 and 16 may operate all-terrain vehicles if powered by engines of no more than 90 cubic centimeters displacement.
 Children less than age 12 may operate all-terrain vehicles powered by engines of no more than 70 cubic centimeters displacement.

 - Any person operating an all-terrain vehicle must wear a protective helmet.